David-Lor/Docker-SSH-Port-Forward-Client/README.md

 ## Changelog

+- 0.3.1: use root user on container to avoid problems with SSH key read permissions or mapping on privileged ports
 - 0.2.1: allow defining reverse port forwarding mappings
 - 0.1.1: add setting to enable compression
 - 0.0.1: initial release